polvora/SteamCore/README.md

 ### Internal Processing of a Request
 Natives names and parameters are self-explanatory, but you can first understand the internal processing of a request:

-- When a request is made, SteamCore will first check if another request is being executed, if true, the callback function will be _almost automatically_ called (0.1 seconds delay) with `errorCode = 1`.
-If there is no another request being executed it will continue to the next step.
+- When a request is made, SteamCore will first check if another request is being executed, if busy, it will return _false_ inmediatly and the callback function won't be called.
+If there is no another request being executed it will return _true_ and continue to the next step.

 - Checking the Steam login status, if it's logged out it means a previous attempt to login has failed, a previous request returned a auth error, or 50 minutes have passed since the last login.